zalatnaicsongor/discount-warehouse-popular-purchases/README.md

 * Decouple the underlying cache instantiation from the caching decorators, and make the caches configurable (TTL, max size, etc.).
 * Provide means (for example an authenticated endpoint) to invalidate a cache entry.

-### If you have any questions, feel free to contact me.